-One of North America’s most iconic native predators, the gray wolf used to be found throughout the United Sates—but centuries of trapping, hunting, and poisoning, decimated the wolf population.
+One of North America’s most iconic native predators, the gray wolf used to be found throughout the United States—but centuries of trapping, hunting, and poisoning, decimated the wolf population.
 By the 1980s, only a few small pockets of survivors remained in the continental United States.

 Efforts to reintroduce the gray wolf to the Northern Rockies in 1995 ultimately succeeded and by 2005, the population had finally climbed above 1,000 animals.
 Despite this encouraging recovery, there have been and continue to be state management policies pushing for aggressive population reductions in Montana, Idaho and Wyoming.

 For the past decade, Earthjustice has been instrumental in protecting the gray wolves in court.
 Explore a timeline of the fight to protect the wolves of the Northern Rockies.